 Fact of the matter is, no single food contains all of the vitamins and minerals we need and, therefore, a balanced and varied diet is necessary for an adequate intake.

-Tip: Looking at Nutrition Labels and colors help.
-Choose Your preference.
+Tip: Looking at nutrition labels and color help.